Skip to content

 Before your presentation

-• You will receive a Google Meet or Microsoft Teams link.
+• You will receive a Microsoft Teams link.

 • Please ensure that you have access to a good internet connection and test your electronic devices beforehand (camera, speakers and microphone).

-• Each participant should have one sheet of paper and a pen, pencil or crayon.
+• Each student should have one sheet of paper and a pen, pencil or crayon.

 • Test your link prior to the presentation.
 Some organizations' security measures block their members from joining external presentations.
 If you receive a message saying that you cannot join, please contact us immediately by and send us a link.
 We will then join your link instead.